A Meta-Analysis of Jolly Phonics

 Katechaiyo, Et al, conducted a non peer reviewed study in 2014, on 44 k-3 students, for 20 hours.

 I was surprised by these results, specifically in how homogenous they were.
 Usually, when you conduct a meta-analysis, you find one or two studies with extremely high results and one or two studies with negative results, and the majority of studies with much more moderate results.
-However, every single study conducted on Jolly Phonics that I found and met my inclusion criteria yielded high to very high results.
-Indeed the lowest found effect size was .53 and the highest was 1.24, for a meta-analysis this is actually quite a small range.
+However, almost every single study conducted on Jolly Phonics that I found and met my inclusion criteria yielded high to very high results.
 Considering that the effect sizes found were all high to very high, I think it must be concluded that Jolly Phonics is an evidence-based strategy.
-Moreover, I think this meta-analysis adds to the case that synthetic phonics is superior to other forms of phonics, as the lowest effect size found in this study was higher than the average effect size for phonics overall (.60), as found by Hattie.

 One final note, half of the studies examined were ESL or ELL studies.
-However, the mean effect size for ELL and non-ELL studies were literally identical.
 That being said, I think this analysis helps support the case that synthetic phonics helps ELL students.
-The ELL effect size for this study was 1.02, this is inline with previous ELL phonics research, which shows phonics is a high yield strategy for ELL students.
+The ELL effect size for this study was .89, this is inline with previous ELL phonics research, which shows phonics is a high yield strategy for ELL students.

 I have no affiliation with Jolly Phonics, have never taught Jolly Phonics, and have no intention to use Jolly Phonics.
 The purpose of this article was not to convey my personal opinions of the merits or flaws in Jolly Phonics, but rather to provide as an objectively neutral statistical analysis of the quantitative literature on Jolly Phonics, as possible.